harish-shivaram/shilly-jekyll/_art/vermeer.md

 He grew up in Delft with the inventor of the microscope, van Leeuwenboek, who after Vermeer's death, became trustee for his estate.
 The astronomer's globe was made by Hondius in 1600.
-It sits on a table draped with an exotic cloth and the anstronomer wears a flowing gown, as if the scholarly scientific future has still to contend with the superstitious past.
+It sits on a table draped with an exotic cloth and the astronomer wears a flowing gown, as if the scholarly scientific future has still to contend with the superstitious past.

 Vermeer was one of the greatest masters of light and colour there has ever